MirriamJepleting/MirriamJepleting.github.io/_posts/29-09-2025-Data-Wrangling.md

 ### Step III: Finding Missing Values and Duplicates

 Next, I discovered the missing values per column in the dataset, then output it.
-After finding the missing values, the second step involved counting the duplicated rows
+After finding the missing values, the second step involved counting the duplicated rows.

 ```python
 df.isnull().sum()